adobe/AEM-Smart-Tag-Converter/README.md

 # AEM Smart Tag Converter

-This is a project template for AEM-based applications.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.

-## Use Case
 Sometime AEM user wants to convert smart tags which are attached by AEM into other tags. e.g cousin -> cooking